isomerpages/nlb-biblioasia/_jul-to-sep-2013/Singapore Public Libraries: Past, Present and Future.md

 #### **Creative reading programmes**

-Read.Write.Tell is a national reading and storytelling movement under the Arts & Culture Strategic Review (ACSR) and this encompasses reading clubs in schools, the community and organisations as well as writing communities and programmes.
+Read.Write.Tell is a national reading and storytelling movement under the Arts &amp; Culture Strategic Review (ACSR) and this encompasses reading clubs in schools, the community and organisations as well as writing communities and programmes.
 The goal is to cultivate a love for reading and provide opportunities to write and tell stories about Singapore.
 Older reading clubs focused on reading and sharing, thus this new movement makes writing a deliverable for the 25 Read.Write.Tell communities.

 NLB launched its first ever nation-wide reading initiative, READ!
 Singapore, in 2005.
 This initiative, adapted from highly successful reading programmes around the world, encourages communal reading, followed by facilitated discussions on the selected stories.
 READ!
 Singapore’s target audience was initially Singapore residents aged above 15 years old.
 In 2012 it expanded to include younger audiences aged 7 to 14 and introduced an enhanced MobileRead, a free application that allows access to selected content and enables reading while on the move.